WeatherProvider/MeteorologicalServiceOfCanada-Swift/README.md

 ```

 ### Important
 This library is still undergoing major changes.
-It is recommended you use exact version when installing to minimize impacts.
+It is recommended you use exact version when installing to minimize future impacts.

 ## Usage
 ```swift